-Heralds of Spring is funded by the Heritage Lottery Fund – Sharing Heritage programme and the Tamar Valley AONB, and is supported by a steering group of local organisations, community groups and individuals.
+Heralds of Spring was initially funded by the Heritage Lottery Fund – Sharing Heritage programme and the Tamar Valley AONB, and is supported by a steering group of local organisations, community groups and individuals.

 Thank you all for joining us at the Heralds of Spring Daffodil Conference on Thursday 5th October 2017 at the Tamar Valley Centre.